lupyuen/lupyuen.github.io/src/lvgl.md

 Let's find out!
 We'll do this on Pine64's [__PineDio Stack BL604__](https://lupyuen.github.io/articles/pinedio2) RISC-V Board (pic above) with [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/pinedio2).

-(The steps should be similar for other platforms)
+(The steps will be similar for other platforms)

 Join me as we dive into our __LVGL Touchscreen App in Zig__...